 Research is encouraged that addresses the ethical, legal, and societal implications of advances in the scientific understanding of complex or multi-genic characteristics and conditions.
-Such conditions may include, but are not limited to, behavioral conditions, diseases of aging, vulnerability to substance abuse, susceptibility to workplace exposure hazards, or other common conditions with a partial genetic basis.
-This can include:
+Conditions may include, but are not limited to, behavioral conditions, diseases of aging, vulnerability to substance abuse, susceptibility to workplace exposure hazards (such as chemicals or radiation), or other common conditions with a partial genetic basis.
+This research may address:

-- 1) Gene environment interactions that result in diseases or disease susceptibilities, and human polymorphisms. - 2) Studies that explore the novel issues raised by research on complex conditions. - 3) The responses of institutions (e.g., courts, employers, companies or company health officers, schools, etc., including Federal Agencies) that must deal with "genetic uncertainty," e.g., uncertainty about the significance of results of screening for susceptibility genes, uncertainty about the role of yet-undefined environmental influences, and uncertainty about the implications of different alleles at highly polymorphic genes when those alleles are not fully characterized.
+1) Gene - environment interactions that result in diseases or disease susceptibilities.

+2) Studies that explore the novel issues raised by research on complex conditions.

+3) The responses of institutions (e.g., courts, employers, companies or company health officers, schools, etc., including Federal Agencies) that must deal with "genetic uncertainty," e.g., uncertainty about the significance of results of screening for susceptibility genes, uncertainty about the role of yet-undefined environmental influences, and uncertainty about the implications of different alleles at highly polymorphic genes when those alleles are not fully characterized.